 It’s no surprise that some of the most useful reading skills are also some of the most difficult for kids to master.
 Skills like making inferences, characterization, and making use of text structures take practice.
 They require close reading.
 Kids gradually become proficient at these deeper thinking skills by putting them to use.
 One good way to practice is by starting with short practice texts, such as on task cards, and then putting the skills to use on longer texts such as short stories, novels, and non-fiction articles.
 This involves plenty of close reading.

 Task cards are a great place to start because they are so versatile.
 They can be used in a variety of ways, and kids can complete more or less cards according to their individual needs.
 Also, specific cards can always be selected to review a skill needed by one kid or a small group.
 Here are some task cards from my Teachers Pay Teachers store that address these more complex reading skills.
+Click on any of the images to see a preview and get all the details.

 Close reading really requires kids to think, and it also requires them to focus.
 Going through a full close reading lesson step by step shows students how to tackle a text in depth.
 Close reading works great with a non-fiction text that relates to a topic students are studying in one of their content-area classes.